-- Be very careful when you get to the top of your head because you don’t want the extensions showing.
-There should be enough hair to mask them so avoid going too high up and close to your hairline.
+- Be very careful when you get to the top of your head because you don’t want the extensions to show.
+There should be enough hair to mask them, so avoid going too high up and close to your hairline.

-Now that you have your glued in extensions, you need to know how to properly maintain them.
-As with all other extensions, brushing is one of the most important things that you need to do.
-Do that a couple of times a day and before and after washing.
-Tangled up extensions are not a pretty sight so avoid that at all costs.
+Now that you have your glued-in extensions, you need to know how to properly maintain them.
+As with all other extensions, brushing is one of the most important things that you need to do; the same goes for proper hair care.
+Did you know that we have hair extensions maintenance article full of insightful tips from hair professionals?

-For washing, you a mild, sulfate free shampoo that will gently remove any excess oils from your hair.
+What about washing?
+Everyone recommends a sulfate-free shampoo that will gently remove any excess oils from your hair.
+We, on the other hand, prefer washing with hair conditioner only.
 Be careful of how you scrub and avoid the glued parts.
-Do not tug on the extensions while their wet because they could slip out.
+Do not tug on the extensions while they’re wet because they could slip out.

-It is recommended that all extensions should be air dried, but we know that’s not always possible because it takes a lot of time, especially when you have dense locks.
-So when you do use a blow dryer, set it to cool and apply a heat protectant.
+It is recommended for all hair extensions to be air-dried.
+Although we know that’s not always possible!
+It just takes a lot of time, especially when you have dense locks.
+So, when you do use a blow dryer, set it to cool and apply a heat protectant.

 If you feel that your extensions are too dry or lack shine, you can add some natural oils.
 The best ones are argan and coconut oil.
-You only need to put a little bit on the ends, while completely avoiding the scalp and the roots.
+You only need to put a little bit on the ends.
+Just avoid the scalp and the roots.

-And that’s pretty much it, if you follow these simple rules, you glued extensions will look amazing!
+And that’s pretty much it; if you follow these simple rules, your glued extensions will look amazing!

 There are two ways to remove glue-in hair extensions and glue out of your hair.

 How to Remove Glue-in Hair Extensions?